4nndorphin/writeups/sincon-ctf-badge.md

 # 5th Floor

 ```
-The lift opens to a mysterious painting.%20at%20first, perplexing and yet in
+The lift opens to a mysterious painting.
+At first, perplexing and yet in

 some way weirdly organised.
 On the side is a note with gibberish